codebar/tutorials/sql/lesson1/tutorial.md

 title: Introduction to SQL
 ---

-## This is a draft for prototyping the lesson.
-The main work is in tasks.txt.
-By all means, work/read through this, but check tasks.txt for what is actually in the lesson, not just old text that's not been deleted.
+## This is a draft for prototyping the lesson, copied from a Javascript tutorial.
+The queries are written in tasks.txt.
+By all means, work/read through this, but watch out for old text that's not been deleted or adjusted to suit sql queries.

 ## What is SQL?